anvix9/AWS-Token-Refresh-Automation-Guide-in-terminal-/README.md

    ```bash
    aws s3 ls --profile your-profile-name
    ```
-This command will basically create a new json file in your local machine with the new credentials, so REALLLY IMPORTANT to type it!
+This command will basically create a new json file in your local machine with the new credentials, so REALLY IMPORTANT to type it!

 ### 3. Token Location
 - For Ubuntu users: `~/.aws/cli/` (I am an Ubuntu user sorry the others, look for your own path...)